- Published on

 auto-decode, It gave back the code in more human readable format.

-- The tester then sent a request to the endpoint
+- I then sent a request to the endpoint

 /api/v1/invite/how/to/generateand got following response.